That’s me in my Dylan period. Part of me suspects I’m a loser and part of me thinks I’m God Almighty. [Laughs]

 Dylan’s acoustic songwriting and lyrical depth had a profound effect on Lennon; as a result, he began to explore his own feelings more in song.

-Lennon was inspired further by an encounter with the journalist Kenneth Allsop, whom Lennon met in March 1964.
+Lennon was inspired further by an encounter with the journalist Kenneth Allsop, whom he had met in March 1964.

 Allsop told Lennon that his songs lacked the depth and meaning of his book In His Own Write.
 He suggested that Lennon try to write more autobiographically, basing his songs on personal experiences rather than generic sentiments of love.